Overview

 mode if it is intended to protect clients on the same network as the container host server.
 If you don’t run withhost networking

-mode enabled your client log hits will be masked behind the Docker network NAT address. - We recommend running multiple instances for redundancy.
+mode enabled, the DNS Firewall logs will reflect the Docker network NAT address instead of the actual client IP address. - It is possible to run multiple instances of the container for redundancy.
 This also allows you to upgrade one while allowing simultaneous queries to flow to the other DNS Firewall keeping your network protected.

 Host Network Topology